NannyML/nannyml/docs/glossary.rst

         Sometimes the prediction of a machine learning model is transformed into a continuous range of real numbers.
         Those scores take values outside the `[0,1]` range that is allowed for probabilities.
 The higher the score, the more likely the positive outcome should be.

+    Probability Density Function
+        A probability density function of a continuous random variable describes the relative likelihood that the variable will have values within a specific range of values.
+The area under the PDF curve equals to 1.

     Ranking
         NannyML uses ranking to order columns in univariate drift results.
 The resulting order can be helpful